AidemX/AidemPython/README.md

 5. Re-add "python" folder back w/ "Create folder references" option.

     Tips:
     - This step makes sure those included lib files will be grouped under compiled app package.
     - Make sure no *.pyc files added.

 6. Add required *.tbd files:

-  4.1.
+    6.1.
 Select project target
-  4.2.
+    6.2.
 Select "Build Phases"
-  4.3.
-Extend "Link Binary With Libraries" section 4.4.
+    6.3.
+Extend "Link Binary With Libraries" section
+    6.4.
 Add files: libsqlite3.tbd, libz.tbd

 7. Update Project Settings:

     - HEADER_SEARCH_PATHS:  Add '$(PROJECT_DIR)/path/to/PythonForVideoMemos/python' (recursive)
     - LIBRARY_SEARCH_PATHS: Add '$(PROJECT_DIR)/path/to/PythonForVideoMemos'    (non-recursive)

-8. Disable bitcode for iOS target:
+8. Disable bitcode for iOS target: Set `ENABLE_BITCODE` to NO in project settings.

-Go to project settings, set `ENABLE_BITCODE` to NO.

-Note: For iOS apps, bitcode is the default, but optional.
+    **Note**: For iOS apps, bitcode is the default, but optional.
 For watchOS and tvOS apps, bitcode is required.
 If you provide bitcode, all apps and frameworks in the app bundle (all targets in the project) need to include bitcode.

 [Further Reading about bitcode](https://help.apple.com/xcode/mac/current/#/devbbdc5ce4f)